mpavezb/dotfiles/linux/INSTALL.md

 ## Wallpaper

+Getting Images:
+0. Check saved wallpapers in GDrive.
 1. Get images you like.
 You can use these services: https://unsplash.com/, http://simpledesktops.com/.
 2. Copy them onto `~/.ubuntu/Pictures/wallpaper/`.

+### Using shotwell (ubuntu)

+1. Import the folder to shotwell.
+2. Select desired images.
+3. File > Set wallpaper slideshow.

+### i3 and feh

-3. i3 uses `feh` program so randomly pick images for every monitor on load.
+The i3 settings use the `feh` program to randomly pick images for every monitor on load.